-The non-executive directors meet in executive session without management at least four times per year during a regularly-scheduled Board meeting.
-Ms. Susan Story, our Lead Director, presided at the regular executive sessions of the non-executive directors.
+The non-executive directors meet in executive session without management at least four times per year during regularly-scheduled Board meetings.
+Ms. Susan N. Story, our Lead Director, presided at the regular executive sessions of the non-executive directors.
 In addition, the independent non-executive directors in each of the ARC and the CGN&C Committee generally meet in executive session in conjunction with the regularly-scheduled meetings of such committees.